MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-error-handling.md

 [!INCLUDE[error_message_guidelines](includes/include-error-message-guidelines.md)]

-For more information, see [User experience guidelines for errors](devenv-error-handling-guidelines.md).
+To read more about guidelines for error messages, see [User experience guidelines for errors](devenv-error-handling-guidelines.md).

 ## See also